-Revenues in 2021 increased 13.0% to \$6.151 billion from \$5.446 billion in 2020.
-Acquisitions closed during, or subsequent to, the prior year, net of divestitures, accounted for \$215.4 million in incremental revenues in 2021.
-Excluding the impact of such acquisitions, revenues increased 9.0% due predominantly to higher internal growth in solid waste.
-Solid waste internal growth was positive 8.4%, due to higher price increases, higher surcharges and higher volumes, which turned positive following the anniversary of the onset of the COVID-19 pandemic in the first quarter.
-Pricing growth was 5.0%, with core pricing up 4.7%, plus materials and environmental surcharges of positive 0.3%.
-Volumes increased by 1.6% on increases in landfill and hauling volumes beginning in the second quarter, which reflected the prior year comparisons due primarily to the impact of the COVID-19 pandemic and subsequent reopening activity.
-Increases in the value of recycled commodities resulted in a 1.8% increase to internal solid waste growth.
-Increases in the value of renewable fuels resulted in an increase of 0.6% to overall growth; and lower E&P waste activity resulted in a 0.3% decrease to overall growth.
+Revenues in 2022 increased 17.2% to \$7.212 billion from \$6.151 billion in 2021.
+Acquisitions closed during, or subsequent to, the prior year, net of divestitures, accounted for \$552.0 million in incremental revenues in 2022.
+Excluding the impact of such acquisitions, revenues increased 8.3% due predominantly to higher internal growth in solid waste.
+Solid waste internal growth was positive 7.4%, due to higher price increases and higher surcharges, partially offset by lower volumes and lower recycled commodities.
+Pricing growth was 9.2%, with core pricing up 7.7%, plus materials and environmental surcharges of positive 1.5%.
+Volumes decreased by 1.1% due primarily to the purposeful non-renewal of two residential hauling contracts, and decreases in the value of recycled commodities resulted in a 0.7% decrease to internal solid waste growth.
+Higher E&P waste activity resulted in a 1.2% increase to overall growth, and increases in landfill gas sales, including renewable energy credits, contributed 0.2% to overall growth.

-Net income attributable to Waste Connections increased 202.0% to \$618.0 million in 2021, from \$204.7 million in 2020.
-In 2021, adjusted earnings before interest, taxes, depreciation and amortization, or adjusted EBITDA, a non-GAAP financial measure (refer to page 73 of this Annual Report on Form 10-K for a definition and reconciliation to Net income attributable to Waste Connections), increased 15.5% to \$1.919 billion, from \$1.662 billion in 2020.
-As a percentage of revenue, adjusted EBITDA increased from 30.5% in 2020, to 31.2% in 2021.
-This 0.7 percentage point increase was due to price-led organic growth in solid waste and the benefit of higher commodity-driven revenue, partially offset by lower E&P waste activity.
-Adjusted net income attributable to Waste Connections, a non-GAAP financial measure (refer to page 74 of this Annual Report on Form 10-K for a definition and reconciliation to Net income attributable to Waste Connections), in 2021 increased 21.7% to \$846.6 million from \$695.8 million in 2020.
+Net income attributable to Waste Connections increased 35.2% to \$835.7 million in 2022, from \$618.0 million in 2021.
+In 2022, adjusted earnings before interest, taxes, depreciation and amortization, or adjusted EBITDA, a non-GAAP financial measure (refer to page 73 of this Annual Report on Form 10-K for a definition and reconciliation to Net income attributable to Waste Connections), increased 15.7% to \$2.221 billion, from \$1.919 billion in 2021.
+As a percentage of revenue, adjusted EBITDA decreased from 31.2% in 2021, to 30.8% in 2022.
+This 0.40 percentage point decrease reflects a 0.50 percentage point decrease from the margin dilutive impact of acquisitions completed during the period, as price-led organic growth in solid waste and higher E&P waste activity offset the impacts of lower recycled commodity values and continued inflationary pressures.
+Adjusted net income attributable to Waste Connections, a non-GAAP financial measure

+(refer to page 74 of this Annual Report on Form 10-K for a definition and reconciliation to Net income attributable to Waste Connections), in 2022 increased 16.4% to \$985.3 million from \$846.6 million in 2021.